plannerstack/tripmonitor-client/README.rst

 Using the client
 ----------------

+.. note:: The trip monitoring interface is in development and is subject to change.

 The monitoring client has three functions: planning a trip, setting up a monitoring subscription and connecting to the service to receive updates.

 First start the monitoring service::